A Variational Inequality Perspective on Generative Adversarial Networks: Optimization of Variational Inequalities (batch setting)

-A similar task was presented by \citet{nagarajan_gradient_2017} where they consider a quadratic discriminator instead of a linear one, and show that gradient descent is not necessarily asymptotically stable.
-The bilinear objective has been extensively used~\citep{goodfellow2016nips,mescheder2018convergence,yadav_stabilizing_2017} to highlight the difficulties of gradient descent for saddle point optimization.
+In order to illustrate how averaging tackles the oscillatory behavior in game optimization, we consider a toy example where the discriminator and the generator are linear: $D_\vphi(\rvx)= \vphi^T\rvx$ and $G_\vtheta(\rvz)=\vtheta \rvz$ (implicitly defining $q_\vtheta$).
+By substituting these expressions in the WGAN objective,\footnote{Wasserstein GAN (WGAN) proposed by~\citet{arjovsky2017wasserstein} boils down to the following minimax formulation: $\min_{\vtheta \in \Theta} \max_{\vphi \in \Phi, ||D_\vphi||_L \leq 1} \EE_{\rvx \sim p}[D_\vphi(\rvx)] - \EE_{\rvx' \sim q_{\vtheta}}[D_\vphi(\rvx')]$. } we get the following bilinear objective: A similar task was presented by \citet{nagarajan_gradient_2017} where they consider a quadratic discriminator instead of a linear one, and show that gradient descent is not necessarily asymptotically stable.
+The bilinear objective has been extensively used~\citep{goodfellow2016nips,mescheder2018convergence,yadav_stabilizing_2017,daskalakis2017training} to highlight the difficulties of gradient descent for saddle point optimization.
 Yet, ways to cope with this issue have been proposed decades ago in the context of mathematical programming.
-Simplifying further by setting the dimension to 1 and centering the equilibrium to the origin, Eq.~\ref{eq:bilinear_wgan} becomes:

-The operator associated with this minimax game is $F(\theta,\phi) = (\phi, - \theta)$.
+For illustrating the properties of the methods of interest, we will study their behavior in the rest of \S\ref{sec:optim} on a simple \emph{unconstrained} unidimensional version of Eq.~\ref{eq:bilinear_wgan} (this behavior can be generalized to general multidimensional bilinear examples, see \S\ref{sub:generalization_to_general_unconstrained_bilinear_objective}): The operator associated with this minimax game is $F(\theta,\phi) = (\phi, - \theta)$.
 There are several ways to compute the discrete updates of this dynamics.
-The two most common ones are the \emph{simultaneous} and the \emph{alternated} gradient update rules,
+The two most common ones are the \emph{simultaneous} and the \emph{alternating} gradient update rules,

-Interestingly, these two choices give rise to have a completely different behavior.
-The norm of the \emph{simultaneous} updates diverges geometrically whereas the alternated iterates are bounded but do not converge to the equilibrium.
-As a consequence, their respective uniform average have a different behavior, as highlighted in the following proposition (more details and proof in \S\ref{sub:explicit_method}): { The \emph{simultaneous} iterates diverge geometrically and the \emph{alternated} iterates defined in~\eqref{eq:update_rules_bilinear} are bounded but do not converge to 0 as
+Interestingly, these two choices give rise to completely different behaviors.
+The norm of the \emph{simultaneous} updates diverges geometrically, whereas the alternating iterates are bounded but do not converge to the equilibrium.
+As a consequence, their respective uniform average have a different behavior, as highlighted in the following proposition (proof in \S\ref{sub:explicit_method} and generalization in \S\ref{sub:generalization_to_general_unconstrained_bilinear_objective}): { The \emph{simultaneous} iterates diverge geometrically and the \emph{alternating} iterates defined in~\eqref{eq:update_rules_bilinear} are bounded but do not converge to 0 as

-where $u_t = \Theta(v_t) \Leftrightarrow \exists \alpha,\beta >0 : \alpha v_t \leq u_t \leq \beta v_t$.
+where $u_t = \Theta(v_t) \Leftrightarrow \exists \alpha,\beta, t_0 >0 \text{ such that } \forall t \geq t_0, \alpha v_t \leq u_t \leq \beta v_t$.